 FILM 3310 Film II (4 hours)

 FILM 3320 Video II (4 hours)

 FILM 3350 Screenwriting (3 hours)

-FILM 3360\ Production Topic (4 hours)
+FILM 3360 Production Topic (4 hours)

 FILM 3730 Directing for Camera (3 hours)

-FILM 4320\ Film/Video Workshop (4 hours)
+FILM 4320 Film/Video Workshop (4 hours)

 FILM 4350 Screenwriting 2 (3 hours)

 FILM 4940 Internship (3 hours)

 Take 10 hours of film electives.

-\May be taken more than once
+May be taken more than once

 Honors in Film/Video

 Qualified juniors and seniors may apply to work for honors in film/video.
 The following are requirements for entrance into the Honors Program in film/video:

+2015 - 2016 Catalog

 A. Admission:

 - 1. Minimum GPA of 3.3 in film/video courses; - 2.
-Minimum cumulative GPA of 3.0; and - 3.
-Completion of 12 hours in film/video I E UNIVERSITY OF - B. Requirements: A student must have completed nine hours of honors course work in film/video before beginning the thesis project.
-The honors topic and project are to be developed in close conjunction with an honors faculty Adviser.
+Minimum cumulative GPA of 3.0: and - 3.
+Completion of 12 hours in film/video - B. Requirements: A student must have completed nine hours of honors course work in film/video before beginning the thesis project.
+The honors topic and project are to be developed in close conjunction with an honors faculty Advisor.
 A student may enroll for the thesis paper in FILM 4950 Honors Thesis for a maximum of six hours of credit.
 The designation "honors" on the diploma will be given to students who receive a grade of A on the honors thesis and maintain a 3.3 GPA in film/video.
-Requirements for the Bachelor of Arts Program in Theatre A minimum of 35 hours in theatre to include the following: 1872 Choose 3 hours from:
+Requirements for the Bachelor of Arts Program in Theatre A minimum of 35 hours in theatre to include the following: Choose 3 hours from:

-THR 1040 Stage Lighting and Sound (3 hours) 2013 - 2014 Catalog
+THR 1040 Stage Lighting and Sound (3 hours)

 THR 1050 Stage Costuming (3 hours)

 Take the following:

 THR 1030 Stagecraft (3 hours)

-\THR 2000 Theatre Practicum (1 hour) (2 hours)
+THR 2000 Theatre Practicum (1 hour)

 THR 2200 Perspectives on Theatre (3 hours)

 THR 2610 Acting I (3 hours)

-\\THR 2640 Voice and Movement (2 hours)
+THR 2640 Voice and Movement (2 hours)

-THR 3110 World Theatre I (3 hours)
+THR 3150 Theatre History (3 hours)

-THR 3120 World Theatre II (3 hours)
+THR 3250 Theatre Management (3 hours)

 THR 3710 Directing (3 hours)

-THR 4110 Modern American Theatre (3 hours)
+THR 4150 Theatre Studies (3 hours)

 THR 4500 Professional Aspects (2 hours)

 Take any additional theatre electives that will reach the required 35 minimum hours for the major.

-\ Must be taken twice.
-At least one credit must be taken at UT.

-\\May be taken more than once

 Concentrations

 Students pursuing a B.A. in theatre also may complete an optional concentration in performance, design/technology or theatre studies by taking an additional 12 hours as follows:

 Performance: Take 12 hours from THR 2620, 3610, 3620, 3640, 3650, 4620, 4640 and 4990.

 Design/technology: Take 12 hours from THR 3410, 3440, 3480, 4400 and 4990.

-Theatre studies: Take 12 hours including special topics in theatre and drama in consultation with the coordinator/Adviser of theatre studies.
+Theatre studies: Take 12 hours including special topics in theatre and drama in consultation with the coordinator/Advisor of theatre studies.

 Honors in Theatre

 Qualified juniors and seniors may apply to work for honors in theatre.
 The following are requirements for entrance into the Honors program in theatre:

 A. Admission

-- 1. Minimum GPA of 3.3 in theatre courses:
+- 1. Minimum GPA of 3.3 in theatre courses;

 - 2. Minimum cumulative GPA of 3.0; and

-- 3. Completion of 12 hours in theatre.
+- Completion of 12 hours in theatre.

 - B. Requirements: A student must have completed a minimum of nine hours of honors course work in theatre before beginning the thesis project.
-The honors topic and paper are to be developed in close conjunction with an honors faculty Adviser.
+The honors topic and paper are to be developed in close conjunction with an honors faculty Advisor.
 A student may enroll for the thesis paper in THR 4950 Honors Thesis for a maximum of six hours of credit.
 The designation "honors" on the diploma will be given to students who receive a grade of A on the honors thesis and maintain a 3.3 GPA in theatre.

-1872

 Requirements for the Minors

 A minimum of 21 hours is required for minors in theatre and film, as follows for each minor:

 Minor in Film/Video

 Take the following (12 hours):